kvitalis/CyBPP/README.md

 52. Wolt (Costa Coffee, Starbucks, Caffè Nero, Pizza Hut, McDonald’s, Ocean Basket, KFC) https://wolt.com/en/cyp

 ## GitHub Actions

 The project utilizes GitHub Actions to automate the scraping process.
-The repository contains the following YAML files within the ./github/workflows directory:
+The repository contains the following YML files within the ./github/workflows directory:

 ### run-daily-scrape.yml:
 This file schedules the execution of scrape_tool.py and calculations.py scripts on a daily basis.